MatteoBre/AND_clinical_trials/README.md

 To be able to use the Doc2Vec feature, you will have to download the pre-trained model, here's the link: <https://ibm.ent.box.com/s/3f160t4xpuya9an935k84ig465gvymm2>.
 Extract the content to "src/gensim", you then have "src/gensim/enwiki_dbow/doc2vec.bin" and the 2 linked files.

-Another thing to do is to write the path to your java (eg. C:\Program Files\Java\jdk-11.0.1\bin\java.exe) in the file "java_path.txt".
+Another thing to do is to write the path to your java (usually C:\Program Files\Java\jdk-11.0.1\bin\java.exe for Windows or /usr/bin/java for linux/mac) in the file "java_path.txt".

-After doing that you can execute the python files dataframe_creator and model_maker.

-For now it has only been tested on Windows.
+## Python Packages Required

+libraries needed:

+- requests
+- bs4
+- pymaybe
+- pandas
+- nltk
+- punkt (python -m nltk.downloader 'punkt')
+- spacy
+- en\_core\_web\_sm (python -m spacy download en\_core\_web\_sm)
+- py4j
+- gensim
+- lxml
+- sklearn

 ## Components

+download\_pubmed\_xml is used to download all the pubmed files and store them in a folder called pubmed_articles_xml.

-dataframe_creator is responsible for the creation of the csv that will be used with the classifier.
+dataframe\_creator is responsible for the creation of the csv that will be used with the classifier.

-model_maker creates the model of the classifier, trains it and saves it in the folder "models".
+model\_maker creates the model of the classifier, trains it and saves it in the folder "models".

-download_pubmed_files_by_pmid is used to download all the pubmed files and store them in a folder called pubmed_articles_xml.
+## Usage

+Using the shell, or command prompt, go in the main folder and execute these commands:

+- python download\_pubmed\_xml.py
+- python dataframe\_creator.py
+- python model\_maker.py

+To run the tests, you can execute this command:

+- python TestSuite.py